DimaUClab/MADDY/README.md

 Multiclass Classification Analysis and Quality Testing of MADDY (Microtubule Assembly and Disassembly Dynamics model) Output

-Published by: Maria Kelly - Dima Group @ University of Cincinnati
+Published by: Maria S. Kelly - Dima Group @ University of Cincinnati

 Details of applied analysis can be found in original publication: https://doi.org/10.1016/j.csbj.2022.01.028